Remembering the first kill

 It starts off simple enough.
 Some folks—a lot of folks—see guns as guns, as one single category of good or bad, as something to hold dear or something to vehemently oppose.
 They see no fundamental difference between a shotgun that can ruin a bird’s day and an Uzi that can kill a whole bunch of people at once.
 That opposition doesn’t end, and so, for good or bad, we’re left with all the guns.

 But then we walk down the road a bit, and we have to agree on other things.
 For instance, if all these guns are to be a part of our society, then we better develop a healthy respect for them, educate ourselves, educate our kids, and fully understand what these weapons do.
 Right?
 If we’re going to have guns around, we damned well better take the training classes, buy the trigger locks, and teach our children what a gun can really do.
 Don’t touch the stove when it’s hot, don’t close the garage door when the car is running, and don’t point the gun at Daddy.
+One way gun owners can stop this from happening is through proper weapon storage.
+If your weapons are accessible to irresponsible people, your guns are not safe, and neither are you.
+By investing in premium weapon storage, you can make your guns impossible to get to for anyone that isn’t you.

 But then we walk a little more, and education becomes entertainment.
 Because, make no mistake, guns are fun as hell to shoot (that’s me in the picture above getting my trigger finger ready early).
 Like a lot of life’s best experiences, shooting a big gun makes you feel just on the edge of total control, knowing that there is something immensely powerful in your hand and that if you mess up even in the slightest, everything could go to hell.